-Common sense analysis applied in a sensible way.
+Common sense analysis is applied sensibly.
 Unfortunately, insurance companies don’t practice common sense the same way people do.
 Insurance companies are motivated by one desire: to pay as little as possible regardless of the facts of the case.
 This can lead them to take outrageous positions in cases where the fault of their insured is obvious.

-Scenario #1 – Denying Liability When Their Insured Rear- Ends the Other Car and Admits He was at Fault.
+Scenario #1 – Denying Liability When Their Insured Rear- Ends the Other Car and Admits He was at Fault

-Further, the driver admitted to be “distracted” and failing to pay attention to the traffic ahead of him.
+Further, the driver admitted to being “distracted” and failing to pay attention to the traffic ahead of him.
 Additionally, the driver acknowledged he looked away for several seconds before looking back at the road because he wanted to change lanes but the car next to him would not let him over.
 Finally, under oath, the other driver stated clearly that he knew the accident was “my fault.”

-They initially denied liability and argued to the jury that their driver was not negligent at all and that, therefore, they shouldn’t have to pay anything to the person who their insured injured and sent to the hospital.
+They initially denied liability and argued to the jury that their driver was not negligent.
+Therefore, they shouldn’t have to pay anything to the person who their insured injured and sent to the hospital.
 The insurance company decided they would rather contest the obvious than willingly pay what they owe.

-Scenario #2 – Denying Liability When Their Insured Exited a Parking Lot and T-Boned a Car that was Properly Waiting at a Red Light.
+Scenario #2 – Denying Liability When Their Insured Exited a Parking Lot and T-Boned a Car that was Properly Waiting at a Red Light

 Another client of ours recently suffered serious injuries when his car was t-boned by another vehicle while he was waiting at a red light.
 The car that hit him was driven by a woman who was looking down when she exited the parking lot and tried to merge onto the road.